 There is no Solid Answer for How Long SEO Takes to Work

-Due to all of these variables and many others, there is no solid answer for how long it’ll take SEO to work for a specific site or page.
-If you already have great content, attract new links on a regular and natural basis, and little competition, it will take less time for a deliberate SEO effort to start to pay off.
-On the other hand, if your site has bad content, hardly any links (or worse, Google penalties from link spamming), and other problems, your SEO program will first have to correct these issues before it even has a hope of working.
-This, needless to say, will take far longer.
+Due to all of these variables and more, there is no solid answer for how long it’ll take SEO to work for a specific website or page.
+Each keyword has a rankability metric, and this should be discussed before content is targeted.
+If you already have great content, attract new links on a regular and organic basis, and have little competition, it will take less time for a deliberate SEO effort to start to pay off.
+On the other hand, if your site has bad content, is slow, has hardly any links (or worse, Google penalties from link spamming), and other problems, your SEO team will first have to correct these issues; therefore, their SEO efforts will take more time to pay off.